florentdestremau/florent.cc/posts/how-to-translate-a-symfony-and-react-project.md

 title: How to translate a Symfony and React project.
 date: 2022-02-24
 ---
+# How to translate a Symfony and React project.

 When starting a new web app, I tend to think that internationalization is not a first-version concern.
 However, as soon as your side project starts becoming a real world app, your user base grows, and when you don’t live in in an English-speaking country (such as France), you might want your application to be available in English.